socrata-platform/nbe-dataset-migrator/README.md

-    -r, --rows [ROW_LIMIT]           Total number of rows to copy over, if blank, copies top 500,000 --[no-]publish               Publish dataset after end of migration, default is to publish --dj [PATH_TO_JAR]           Path to NBE-capable Datasync jar -h, --help                       Displays help
+    -r, --rows [ROW_LIMIT]           Total number of rows to copy over, if blank, copies top 500,000 --[no-]publish               Publish dataset after end of migration, default is to publish --dj [PATH_TO_JAR]           Path to NBE-capable Datasync jar If not present, will skip migrate regions/create computed columns -h, --help                       Displays help
 ```